luizmr/repo-finder/README.md

 # Access the project folder in the cmd/terminal
 $ cd repo-finder

-# Install al dependencias of app in cmd/terminal
+# Install al dependencies of app in cmd/terminal
 $ npm install

 # Run the application in terminal